Oestoidea/oled-spectrum-analizer/README.md

-This project created to show ISM 2.4 GHz spectrum on SSD1306 and SSD1331 OLED's on Wixel, Arduino Nano or Raspberry Pi.
+This project created to show ISM 2.4 GHz spectrum on SSD1306 and SSD1331 OLED's on Wixel, Arduino Nano, ESP8266 or Raspberry Pi.

 # Structure